youtube/cobalt/README.md

     provides poor user feedback, not to mention a jarring transition.
 Instead, one loads data from an XMLHttpRequest (XHR), and then updates one's DOM to reflect the new data.
 AJAX!
 Web 2.0!!
-  * **No scrolling.** Well, full-screen, 10-foot UI SPA apps might scroll, but not like traditional web pages, with scroll bars and a mouse wheel.
-Scrolling is generally built into the app very carefully, with support for a Directional Pad and a focus cursor.

 ## Architecture